brightmarch/rest-easy/README.md

 This is a very small but powerful Symfony2 library for quickly building RESTful services (specifically, HTTP APIs).
 This tool is a library, and not a bundle.

 ## Installation
 Installation is relatively easy.
 It requires three steps.
-Start by adding the right dependency to your `composer.json` file and install the new bundle.
+Start by adding the right dependency to your `composer.json` file and install the new library.

 ```javascript
 "brightmarch/rest-easy": "1.0.0"